 Exception in Java

 An exception is something that is undesirable and arises as a result of something that interferes with the normal execution of the program.
 Here is an example of an exception, it is an unwanted disruption during the execution of the program which leads to the termination of the program abruptly.
 This is unacceptable in programming languages.
 There are several causes of an exception.
 They include the instances where the user enters invalid data, a file that needs to be opened but cannot be located, or in some cases, the loss of a network connection in the middle of communication.
-There is more to this topic than this article can cover, for more information on the topic, you can contact our exception assignment help team.
+There is more to this topic than this article can cover, for more information on the topic, you can contact our exception homework, help team.

 Difference between an error and an exception.

-Both are undesirable effects which occur as a result of anomalies in running of the program.
+Both are undesirable effects that occur as a result of anomalies in the running of the program.
 We define an error that indicates that something severe has happened in the program.
 Normally, an error terminates the execution of the program while in case of an exception the program could still run.
 In simple words, an error is an extreme manifestation of an anomaly appearing in the code that would force the program to stop.

 Categories of exceptions in Java.

 There are two major types of java exceptions.
 These are checked exceptions and unchecked exceptions.

 Checked exceptions.
 They are also referred to as compilation time exceptions because they normally occur during the compilation of a program.
 An example is if you try to read a file from the directory.
 If the file does not exist, then the user will be prompted before its execution.